Church Third Party Uses: What You Don’t Know Can Hurt You!

 - ABC church leases several rooms to an outside group to operate a preschool or daycare;

-Churches may respond to these risks in various ways.
-Before allowing outside groups to use or lease its property, there are several points a church must be aware of and consider, including the following:
+Churches respond to this risk in various ways.
+Before allowing outside groups to use or lease its property there are several points a church must be aware of and consider, including the following:

-- Churches should consider and implement at least one of several risk management options, such as a Facilities Use Policy and Agreement, before allowing church property to be used by outside groups.
+However, churches should consider and implement at least one of several risk management options, including Facilities Use Policy and Agreements before allowing church property to be used by outside groups.

-- All general liability insurance policies have a “named insured,” typically the entity that procured the insurance.
+All general liability insurance policies have a “named insured,” typically the entity that procured the insurance.
 The named insured can add one or more other entities as additional insureds.
 Having the church’s name added as an “additional insured” to the general liability policy of an outside group that uses or leases church property for a specified purpose or activity is one way that a church can manage the risk of liability in the event of an injury.
-However, church leaders need to not fall into a false sense of security with this, as courts have found that such policies will not compensate a landowner whose own negligence is the cause of a guest or invitee’s injuries.
+However, a recent case in New York suggests that this practice may be inadequate and can lull church leaders into a false sense of security.

-- In addition to liability concerns, a church also needs to be aware of the potential tax and legal implications of allowing outside groups to use or lease its facilities such as the application of the federal Unrelated Business Income Tax (Unrelated Business Income Tax Primer for Nonprofits), the loss of the church’s exemption from real property tax, either fully or on a prorated basis, and the potential violation of local zoning laws.
+In addition to liability concerns, a church also needs to be aware of the potential tax and legal implications of allowing outside groups to use or lease its facilities such as the application of the federal Unrelated Business Income Tax (See Simms Showers UBIT July 2014 article), the loss of the church’s exemption from real property tax, either fully or on a prorated basis, and the potential violation of local zoning laws.

 The best first step for a church is to seek competent legal counsel who understand church and tax- exempt law before the church offers use of its property to one or more outside groups.